-- (1) All notices and warnings to the worker issued under OAR 436-120 must:
+All notices and warnings to the worker issued under these rulesOAR 436-120 must:

-- (a) Be in writing, signed, and dated.

-- (b) State the basis for the decision.

-- (c) Include the effective date of each action in the heading.
+- (a) Use the applicable heading.
+If a notice is used for more than one purpose, it must include all the headings that apply; - (ba) Be in writing, signed, and dated: - (cb) State the basis for the decision; - (de) Include the effective date of each action in the heading:

-- (d) Cite the relevant rule(s).

-(e) Include the worker's appeal rights.
+- (ed) Cite the relevant rule(s): - (fe) Include the worker's appeal rights.
 All notices and warnings except those notifying a worker of entitlement to training or deferral of vocational assistance eligibility must contain the worker's appeal rights in bold type, as follows:

-"If you disagree with this decision, you should contact (insert the person's name and the insurer name) within five days of receiving this letter to discuss your concerns.
+"If you disagree with this decision, you should contact ([insert the person's name and the insurer name)] within five days of receiving this letter to discuss your concerns.
 If you are still dissatisfied, you must contact the Workers' Compensation Division within 60 days of receiving this letter or you will lose your right to appeal this decision.
 A consultant with the division can talk with you about the disagreement and, if necessary, will review your appeal.
 The address and telephone number of the division are: Employment Services Team, Workers' Compensation Division, P.O.
 Box 14480, Salem, Oregon 97309-0405; 503-947-7816 or 1-800-452-0288 ext.
-1719."
+1719."; and